 The last few years have seen a major return of the horror anthology.
 In particular, we have seen the rise to prominence of the multi-director anthology, usually featuring a diverse range of genre directors.
-Examples of these films include Chillerama (2011), The Theatre Bizarre (2011), The ABCs of Death (2012) and sequel, V/H/S (2012) and sequels, The Profane Exhibit (2013), Southbound (2015), Tales of Halloween (2015), Grindsploitation (2016), Holidays (2016), XX (2017) and The Field Guide to Evil (2018).
+Examples of these films include Chillerama (2011), The Theatre Bizarre (2011), The ABCs of Death (2012) and sequel, V/H/S (2012) and sequels, The Profane Exhibit (2013), Southbound (2015), Tales of Halloween (2015), Grindsploitation (2016), Holidays (2016), XX (2017), The Field Guide to Evil (2018) and Isolation (2021).
 Nightmare Cinema boasts a high profile line-up of directors including Joe Dante and Mick Garris whose contributions are discussed in their respective episodes below.

 The first episode The Thing in the Woods comes from Alejandro Brugues, an Argentinian-born director who had a modest splash with the Cuban zombie film Juan of the Dead (2011), as well as contributed the E is for Equilibrium segment to the previous horror anthology ABCs of Death 2 (2014).
 Brugues makes a highly entertaining segment that starts out seeming like a standard slasher film with teens being pursued through the woods by a maniac in a mask, before seeking refuge in a cabin.